chipsalliance/chisel/docs/src/explanations/Documentation-of-functions.md

 ### Conclusion:

-The Verilog remained the same without incurring errors.
+The Verilog remained the same without incurring errors, showing that the `<>` operator is generally communicative.